 - After 4 hours check that the cake is cooked by inserting a skewer into the centre of the cake, it should come out clean, if not continue to cook until it does.

 - Cool the cake in the tin on a cooling rack for an hour, then unwrap and leave to cool completely.
-Using a metal skewer, prick the surface of the cake and slowly pour over or wash with 2 to 3 tablespoons brandy, wrap in greaseproof and pop into a cake tin, repeating the feeding every two weeks until Christmas.
+Using a metal skewer, prick the surface of the cake and slowly pour over or wash with 2 to 3 tablespoons brandy, wrap in greaseproof and pop into a cake or airtight tin, repeating the feeding every two weeks until Christmas.

 Notes on Making a Proper British Christmas Cake: